bitwarden/help/_articles/account/master-password.md

 As described in the [About Your Master Password](#about-your-master-password) section, Bitwarden has no knowledge of, way to retrieve, or way to reset your Master Password.

-If you've already lost your Master Password, there is unfortunately no way for the team to recover the account or the data therein.
+If you've already lost your Master Password, there is unfortunately no way for anyone to recover the account or the data stored in your Personal Vault unless you're enrolled in [Organization Master Password Reset]({{site.baseurl}}/article/admin-reset/) or have a designated [trusted emergency contact]({{site.baseurl}}/article/emergency-access).
 You will need to delete your account and start a new one.

 {% callout success %}
 If you're using any Bitwarden client applications (Mobile Apps, Browser Extensions, etc.) you should check whether any of these sessions are still logged in prior to deleting your account.
 If a client application is still logged in, you should manually catalogue your Vault items to preserve your data.